Student Handbook

 - College/Community Service Requirements: Completion of a specific supervised College/Community service.

 - Educational Program/Project: Requirement to complete an educational or reflection project designed to support students in their understanding of the overall impact of their behavior, or a requirement to attend, present, and/or participate in a program related to the violation.
 It may also be a requirement to sponsor or assist with a program for others on campus to aid them in learning about the violation for which the student was found responsible.
-Audience may be restricted.
+The Audience may be restricted.

 - Probation: A period of time in which the privilege of continuing as a student is conditioned upon meeting certain requirements.
-Any violation or failure to comply with restrictions while on probationary status could be escalated for further outcomes, including removal from CCCS.
+Any violation or failure to comply with restrictions while on probationary status could be cause for additional outcomes, including removal from CCCS.
 Additionally, students on probationary status typically will be required to meet with SSAO or other College personnel for follow up meetings.
 Probationary status may range from one semester up to duration of time at CCCS.

-- No Trespass: The College may issue a “No Trespass” directive, also referred to as a persona non grata.
+- No Trespass: The College may issue a “College No Trespass” directive, and/or issue a "Legal No Trespass order with local law enforcement.

 Appeal of Formal Investigation Decision